HO-CTO/sre-monitoring-as-code/SECURITY.md

 ## What?

-This is the security notice for all HO-CTO repositories.
-The notice explains how vulnerabilities should be reported to HO-CTO.
-At HO-CTO there are cyber security and information assurance teams, as well as security-conscious people within the programmes, that assess and triage all reported vulnerabilities.
+This is the security notice for all HomeOffice repositories.
+The notice explains how vulnerabilities should be reported to HomeOffice.
+At HomeOffice there are cyber security and information assurance teams, as well as security-conscious people within the programmes, that assess and triage all reported vulnerabilities.

 ## Reporting a Vulnerability

-HO-CTO is an advocate of responsible vulnerability disclosure.
+HomeOffice is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, we would like to know so we can fix it.
 This notice provides details for how you can let us know about vulnerabilities, or alternatively you can view our [security.txt](security.txt) file which contains quick links to contact us.

 You can report a vulnerability to GDS through our vulnerability disclosure programme at [HackerOne](https://hackerone.com/<>/embedded_submissions/new).
 Alternatively, you can send an email to <email goes here>; if you do this you may get a response from <ticketing system>, which is our ticketing system.